 Future plans include:

 ~ the UK premiere of the revolutionary original version of Castor et Pollux (1737), in Jonathan’s new edition currently in preparation.
-Part of the new venture ‘Rameau’s Rising Stars: the two versions of Castor et Pollux’, semi-staged performances will be given in London and Oxford April and May 2021.
+Part of the new venture ‘Rameau’s Rising Stars: the two versions of Castor et Pollux’, semi-staged performances will be given in Oxford (on 19 February 2022) and around the UK in 2022.
 More details to follow soon!

 ~ a guide on performing Rameau’s opera, with a particular focus on approaches to preparing vocal roles.